 While all platforms have their vulnerabilities, each one has a certain audience in mind.
 Snapchat was originally designed for younger audiences to share messages, images, or videos that immediately disappeared.
 However, this led to an illusion of safety that allowed users to share risky content more freely.
 Now, sextortion is an epidemic across the country, and Snapchat is one of the main platforms for the crime.
 If you use the platform, you need to be aware of the risks and how to avoid Snapchat nude scams.

-The Risks of Using Snapchat
+The Risks of Using Snapchat for Sharing Nudes

 Snapchat, like other platforms, allows its users to send photos and videos directly to other users.
 One key difference is that the videos and photos sent are intended to expire after viewing.
 This can leave many with a false sense of security, leading them to send a nude they believe can’t be saved.

-What Are Snapchat Nude Scams?
+What Are Snapchat Nude Blackmail Scams?

-Online users of all ages and genders are at risk of sextortion.
+Snapchat users of all ages and genders are at risk of sextortion.
 However, experts at Digital Forensic Corp. found that younger people are often more targeted.
 In our 2025 sextortion study, 18- to 24-year-olds accounted for 27% of all sextortion victims.
 Similarly, Snapchat has a user base that skews primarily to the same demographic.

-How Sextortionists Gather Information on Snapchat
+How Sextortionists Gather Information for Snapchat Nude Blackmail

 Cybercriminals gather information about their victims before extorting them.
 They will look through the victim’s public Snapchat posts and stories.
 During the initial conversation, sextortionists often coax victims into revealing personal information, such as their online profiles or occupation.